weecology/forecasting-course/content/en/docs/R-time-series-modeling/r_tutorial.md

 in this case, y_t-12 and y_t-24 are tell the model to also incorporate those longer term correlations, which emerge from the seasonal signal generating cross-year correlations.

-When we put this information into Arima(), however, we tell it the number of annual cycle (units of 12 months) we want to model.
+When we put this information into Arima(), however, don't add it 24 AR or MA orders (that would fit everything up to 24 lags, which we don't want!).
+We tell it the number of annual cycles (or units of 12 months) that we want to model.
+This will just add y_t-12 or y_t-12 and y_t-24 (depending on the number of annual cycles) and not every lag up to and including 12 or 24.

 ```{r}
 season_MA2 = forecast::Arima(NDVI.ts, c(0,0,2), seasonal=c(0,0,2))